 How can I decorate my room?

 If you are looking to completely decorate a room then paint is one of the easiest options.
-Remember to think about your colour palette in advance, and the size of your room before you pick a dark or bold shade, neutrals are always a failsafe option.
+Remember to think about your color palette in advance, and the size of your room before you pick a dark or bold shade, neutrals are always a failsafe option.
 Wallpaper will bring pattern to your bedroom but can be overpowering, so consider wallpapering one wall as a statement feature.
-Don’t forget the ceiling, this will need a paint coat too, and can be another colour to the walls to create a contemporary look.
+Don’t forget the ceiling, this will need a paint coat too, and can be another color to the walls to create a contemporary look.

 Think about the furniture; is storage a key factor?
 If yes then go for a bed with storage underneath.
-A trunk is a great idea for the end of the bed to store extra linen, cushions and throws when not in use.
+A trunk is a great idea for the end of the bed to store extra linen, pillows and throws when not in use.
 If you have room to add a chair look at something comfortable that you can use to read in or to simply lay out your clothes for the next day on.

 Wall art can help create the right atmosphere in your bedroom and add a great personal touch to the space.
 In a smaller space look to add wall art higher up a wall to help the eyeline travel and create a sense of higher ceilings.
-Adding a rug will bring warmth and texture to the space and is especially important if you have cold wood flooring, again ensure it fits within your colour palette and has the ideal underfoot texture.
+Adding a rug will bring warmth and texture to the space and is especially important if you have cold wood flooring, again ensure it fits within your color palette and has the ideal underfoot texture.
 A great finishing touch is a scented candle or fragrance diffuser with a relaxing aroma, look for scents with lavender, jasmine or rosemary which are all said to promote a calming effect.